-\$ BACKUP/IMAGE/BUFFER\COUNT=5/VERIFY DUAO: MUAO:DEC\31\1988.BCK/LABEL=31DECF/REWIND
+- \$ BACKUP/IMAGE/VERIFY/BUFFER=5 DUA1: MUAO:DEC_31_BACKUP.BCK/REWIND/LABEL=BACKUP - 7 The procedure displays the following message:

-8 If your system disk contains more data than one tape cartridge can store, the procedure displays the following messages:
+8 If your system disk contains more data than the tape cartridge can store, the procedure displays the following messages and prompt:

-%BACKUP-I-RESUME, Resuming operation on volume 2 %BACKUP-I-READYWRITE, Mount volume 2 on \MUAO: for writing Enter "YES" when ready:
+%BACKUP-I-RESUME, Resuming operation on volume 2 %BACKUP-I-READYWRITE, Mount volume 2 on MUAO: for writing Enter "YES" when ready.

-If the procedure does not display these messages, go to step 9.
+If you do not receive these messages, go to step 9.

 - a.
 Remove the backup tape cartridge from the drive. - b.
-Label the tape COMPLETE SYSTEM BACKUP, number it, and include the date. - c.
-Write-protect the tape cartridge.
-Backup Procedures
+Label it COMPLETE SYSTEM BACKUP, number it, and include the date. - c.
+Write-protect the tape cartridge. - d.

-- d.
 Write-enable another scratch tape cartridge and insert it in the drive. - e.
 When you are ready to continue, type Y (for YES) and press RETURN. - f.
 The procedure displays the following message:

-Each time the procedure displays a mount request, follow steps a through c.
+Each time the procedure displays a mount request, follow steps a through e.